 Pupils on the SEN register have an Individual Pupil Profile that clearly states strengths and concerns and relevant strategies and interventions needed to work towards achieving anticipated personal outcomes.
-These pupil profiles and outcomes are reviewed and updated with parents and pupils up to three times a year and the progress made will inform the next steps in their learning.
+These pupil profiles and outcomes are reviewed and updated up to three times a year and the progress made will inform the next steps in their learning.